 If you observe a health and safety concern or near miss, it is important to share it.
 If the condition is in your workspace, you should report it to your supervisor.

 You can also report it directly to EHS via the form below.

 If you elect to report something through the Office of Risk Management, Incident Report Form under General Liability Claims, those are routed back to EHS.
 You do not need to report here also.

 You may also contact EHS…

 For more information, see UTK Procedure, Reporting Hazards

 In accordance with University of Tennessee Policy SA0600 – Reporting Safety and Health Concerns, this form can be used for reporting safety and health concerns as well as potential problems without fear of reprisal.
 You can remain anonymous if you choose.
 This system is not continuously monitored.
-Refer to the EHS One-Call at 865-974-9586 for immediate response.
+Refer to the EHS On-Call Officer at 865-974-9586 for immediate response.
 Call 911 for emergencies.